MANUS Core 2.1 | Step By Step

 The bottom section of the Devices panel will display all connected trackers with additional information per tracker;

-- A reference color linked to the tracker color in the scene view in the main viewport
+• A reference color to visually identify the tracker in the scene view.

 Settings